GastonZalba/ol-dji-geozones/README.md

 ### DISCLAIMER

 Now days, DJI doesn't offer any API documentation, so future support and access to the data is uncertain.
-Further, the API endpoint has CORS restrictions, so all browsers requests must be reverse proxied.
+Furthermore, the API endpoint has CORS restrictions, so all browsers requests must be proxied.

 ## Examples

 - [Basic usage](http://raw.githack.com/GastonZalba/ol-dji-geozones/master/examples/basic.html)
-  - Create an OpenLayers map instance, and pass that map to the DJIGeozones constructor.
+  - Create an OpenLayers map instance, and pass that map and options to the DJIGeozones constructor.

 ## Usage